 After you’ve scheduled the playdate, start thinking about how to prepare your child.
 It would be ideal to give your child a few days in advance to think about how they will have fun with this friend.
-Having a photo of the other child to paste on a calendar may help.
+Having a photo of the other child to paste on a calendar may help your child to prepare.

 Find out how much your child knows about the child he or she will be playing with.
 You may not have much information to work with.
-For children with social challenges, even knowing the name of the other child can be a good start.
-Children who are socially challenged often focus far less on details about other people than on managing their own sensory experiences or on their own focused interests, like dinosaurs, transportation, or numbers, for example.
-Consequently, they tend to recall less information about others than most kids, who can rattle off the interests, pet peeves, and even overheard conversations involving many of their peers.
+For children with social challenges, even knowing the name of the other child can be a good start!
+Children who are socially challenged often focus far less on details about other people than on their own focused interests, like dinosaurs, transportation or numbers, for example.
+Consequently, they tend to recall less information about others than most kids, who can rattle off the interests, pet peeves and even topics of recent conversations with many of their peers.

 You can use this information – even if it is only what I call a “nugget” of information about the other child’s preferences – to help your child understand that on playdates, we do activities that both children enjoy, or we take turns doing something our guest enjoys first, then something we enjoy.
 You can use this “nugget” when you make the playdate plan.

 If your child can’t yet notice, remember and report back to you on the other child’s interests, that’s OK.
-You can always talk to the child’s parents or teachers, but try not to start with this shortcut.
+You can always talk to the child’s parents or teachers, but resist the temptation to use this as a shortcut.
 Your child may need support and encouragement over a long period of time to learn the process of learning about other kids’ likes and dislikes.
-This will set them up for more enjoyable social interactions in the future, not just on this playdate.
-But it’s a long-term project, not an urgent issue to “fix.”
+This will set them up for more successful, enjoyable social interactions in the future, not just on this playdate.
+But that’s a long-term project.

 In the short term … a visual playdate plan helps to provide needed structure for the first few playdates.
 For some children the idea of a playdate can provoke a lot of excitement, coupled with a heavy dose of anxiety.
 Having a concrete plan helps to overcome some of that fear.
 Younger children may benefit from having the plan divided into three columns: Beginning, Middle, and End.